villekf/OMEGA-doc/docs/source/algorithms.rst

 Can be used with or without subsets.
 Uses same relaxation parameter as all the other algorithms using relaxation (i.e. ``options.lambda`` or ``options.lambdaN``).
 None of the examples currently include this algorithm, but you can enable it with ``options.SART = true`` in MATLAB/Octave and ``options.SART = True`` in Python.
 Does not support regularization.
 Potentially useful test algorithm for CT data.
+Implementation 2 only!

 Based on: https://doi.org/10.1016/0161-7346(84)90008-7 and https://content.iospress.com/articles/journal-of-x-ray-science-and-technology/xst00110